Scout Client

 • index – one or more index names to restrict the results to.

 • ranking – ranking algorithm to use.
-By default this is bm25, however you can specify simple or none.
+By default this is bm25, however you can specify none.

 • **filters